-Qualitative research is defined as research that derives data from observation, interviews, or verbal interactions and focuses on the meanings and interpretations of the participants.
-(Holloway and Wheeler, 1995)
+Qualitative research is defined as research that derives data from observation, interviews, or verbal interactions and focuses on the meanings and interpretations of the participants1.

-Qualitative research can be challenging to find as these methodologies are not always well-indexed in bibliographic databases.
+Qualitative research can be challenging to find as these methodologies are not always well-indexed, or well-described in the records that make up bibliographic databases.
 This help guide will provide some tips and information to guide you in your search for qualitative research articles through databases, such as PubMed, CINAHL and PsycINFO.

 Gorecki CA, Brown JM, Briggs M, Nixon J. Evaluation of five search strategies in retrieving qualitative patient-reported electronic data on the impact of pressure ulcers on quality of life.Journal of Advanced Nursing 2010 Mar;66(3):645-52.

 Grant MJ.
 How does your searching grow?
 A survey of search preferences and the use of optimal search strategies in the identification of qualitative research.
 Health Information and Libraries Journal 2004;21(1):21-32.